 The chain is popular with locals and also enjoys a reputation as an excellent rendezvous for certain parts of society to swap stories and gossip over a reasonably-priced coffee.
 The cappuccino certainly passed my quality test and arrived with an excellent froth on top.

-Should you find yourself a little intimidated by Vienna’s coffee menus, then Aida might be your life saver: their menu uses cutaway images of coffee cups to show you exactly what goes into each option.
+Should you find yourself a little intimidated by Vienna’s coffee menus, then Aida might be your life saver: their menu uses cutaway images of cups to show you exactly what goes into each option.

 So if the thought of a double espresso with steamed milk and a topping of whipped cream intrigues you, then you know to order an “Aida Melange”.